AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 # Table Tag with markers
 Use Table markers to insert table tags in a document

-There are 2 new markers introduced for inserting tables in a document
+There are 2 new markers introduced for inserting tables in a document:

 - table start `{% table-start ARRAY_TAG %}`
 - table end   `{% table-end %}`

-In the table row that needs to be dynamically expanded, place the table start marker in the first cell followed by table end marker in the last cell of the row.
+In the table row that needs to be dynamically expanded, place the table start marker in the first cell and table end marker in the last cell of the row.
 The content between these markers is then dynamically populated by iterating over the array of objects corresponding to the tag(ARRAY_TAG) mentioned in the table start marker.